johndevitis/classy/README.md

 c.name = 'myclass';
 ```

-when creating the full class folder and file either call the `crate()` method with no inputs or explicitly pass a true boolean
+when creating the full class folder and file either call the `create()` method with no inputs or explicitly pass a true boolean
 ```
 c.create() % c.create(1) works also
 ```